 Hotel Chatham can tailor a fully inclusive holiday package to suit your group’s special interest such as history, ornithology, photography, diving or you name it.
 We can recommend the best things to do, organise bookings, catering and transport.
 Local guides will accompany your group to make your experience unique.
 Some specialist tours are hosted by specialist guides.

 An excursion to Pitt Island is a popular additional tour visitors enjoy.
-Hotel Chatham will arrange this for you.
-Contact us.
+This should be arranged directly with the operators.